 Denver Trial Lawyers ® Represents Family of Child Who Died in Swedish Medical “Unspeakable Tragedy”

 The family of a 10-year-old boy who died 40 minutes after Swedish Medical Center released him from the ER is filing suit against the hospital’s parent company and the two doctors who treated the child.
-According to Mike Kane, one of the lawyers representing the boy’s family, the hospital, nurse, and physician who treated the boy are “one hundred percent responsible.”
+According to one attorney, representing the boy’s family, the hospital, nurse, and physician who treated the boy are “one hundred percent responsible.”

 According to the parents, the boy went into respiratory arrest and collapsed at Walgreens while his father filled a prescription from the ER – only 40 minutes after Swedish Medical discharged him.
 The lawsuit alleges the hospital discharged him prematurely after confirming he had influenza.
 An autopsy confirmed that he would have tested positive for tracheitis and pneumonia as well.

 Even though the boy failed to respond to breathing treatments, the hospital failed to make further diagnosis and discharged him.